b3tascape/project-b3ta/README.md

 On top of all this, there are a host of simple builds such as factoring in mode, key, genre and playing with weightings (e.g. increase tempo) that could prove to be quick wins and of course more involved areas for exploration such as neural networks and advanced audio analysis (e.g. identification of instrumentation timbre, track macrodynamics etc.) and lots more.

-With so more still to explore, it’s probably fair to say this isn’t quite the end of the road for this project just yet...
+With so much more still to explore, it’s probably fair to say this isn’t quite the end of the road for this project just yet...

 ---